Harbinger Capital

-Harbinger Capital Partners is a private hedge fund based in New York City, New York, founded by Philip Falcone.
-Harbinger is a highly diversified multi-strategy hedge fund.
-Notable investments have included sub-prime mortgages in the United States and the United Kingdom, such as HBOS, and LightSquared, a wireless communications company that filed bankruptcy in 2012.
+Harbinger Capital Partners was a private hedge fund based in New York City, New York, founded by Philip Falcone.
+Harbinger was a highly diversified multi-strategy hedge fund.
+Notable investments included sub-prime mortgages in the United States and the United Kingdom, such as HBOS, and LightSquared, a wireless communications company that filed for bankruptcy in 2012.
+The fund was wound down after a series of legal problems.

 History

 Harbinger was founded in 2001 by Philip Falcone and Harbert Management Corporation, a Birmingham, Alabama-based investment company that provided much of the original funding.
 Harbinger had funds under management of $26.5 billion (£13.4 billion) as of the end of June 2008.
 In 2009, Harbinger acquired the ownership of its funds from Harbert.
 Also in 2009, Harbinger acquired controlling stock of the Zapata Corporation from the Glazer family and changed its name to The Harbinger Group Inc. (NYSE: HRG).
 The hedge fund is based in New York, New York.
 The firm's hedge funds include the Harbinger Capital Partners Master Fund, the Credit Distressed BlueLine Fund, and Harbinger Capital Partners Special Situations Fund.

 Harbinger has owned large stakes in The New York Times Company, Cleveland-Cliffs, and 28% stock ownership of satellite communications company Inmarsat.
 The company has also owned stakes in rival satellite operators SkyTerra and Terrestar, and British sugar producer Tate & Lyle.
 The company was ranked on the Wall Street Journal's "The Hedge Fund 100" list in 2008 and 2009.
 According to press accounts the assets under management at Harbinger peaked at $26 billion in 2008 and had declined to approximately $9 billion as of 2010 due to sizeable investor redemptions with approximately 40% of that total (approximately $3.5 billion) concentrated in investments related to building a high-speed wireless network in the United States.

-Harbinger Capital, which owned Russell Hobbs, merged it with Spectrum Brands on June 16, 2010 for $661 million and now controls approximately 64% of the appliance maker, Spectrum.
+Harbinger Capital, which owned Russell Hobbs, merged it with Spectrum Brands on June 16, 2010, for $661 million and now controls approximately 64% of the appliance maker, Spectrum.

 In November 2014, Falcone announced his resignation as chief executive and chairman from Harbinger Group HRG, whose second-biggest shareholder is Harbinger Capital.
 Falcone was paid a lump sum of $40.3 million upon his resignation.

 In March 2015, the lawsuit accusing Falcone and Harbinger Capital Partners of "misleading investors about the firm's stake in LightSquared Inc." was dismissed.
 That same month, a judge approved Harbinger Capital's restructuring plan of LightSquared, which paid off lender Charlie Ergen, and put LightSquared in the hands of investors, including JP Morgan Chase.
 As part of the deal, Harbinger maintained 44% equity, but Falcone would no longer be involved in day-to-day operations.

 As of 2015, the top equity holdings of the firm were in the shares of the following companies: Spectrum Brands Inc, Harbinger Group Inc, North American Energy Partners Inc, and EXCO Resources Inc.